beejjorgensen/bgpython/src/bgpython_chapter_01_intro.md

 ## Audience

 Beginning programmers.
-If you have limited experience, or no experience, this book is targeted at you!
+If you have limited experience or no experience, this book is targeted at you!

 Attitude Prerequisite: be inquisitive, curious, have an eye for puzzles